List of alien races in Marvel Comics: Darbians

 First appearing in Fantastic Four, the Darbians are a humanoid race that appears similarly to Earth humans, except that they average 8'10" in height.
 Their home planet is Darbia.
 They are able to generate and project concussive force.

 Deonists

 First appearing in Thor, the Deonists are a humanoid race with pale white skin and a slender build.
-Their homeworld, Deo was once the religious center of a confederation of planets and known as "Templeworld" but now called "the Doomsday Star" is 75% desert.
+Their homeworld, Deo was once the religious center of a confederation of planets and known as "Templeworld" but is now called "the Doomsday Star", consisting of 75% desert.

 Dragon-Men

 The Dragon-Men are a race of reptilian humanoids from the planet Ligra.
 They are often in conflict with the Lion-People.

 Druffs

-First appeared in Fantastic Four, the Druffs are timid creatures, averaging 3'6" in height and possessing pink skin covered by brown fur.
-They possess little more than childlike intelligence, and have the ability to reproduce by dividing into three identical beings whenever one is stuck with force.
-They have a lifespan of approximately three Earth-years, and are highly adaptable to most any environment.
-They originated on the world Ryas.
-They are considered to be vermin by the Skrulls, and are often slaughtered.
+First appeared in Fantastic Four, the Druffs are timid creatures from the planet Ryas, averaging 3'6" in height and possessing pink skin covered by brown fur.
+They possess childlike intelligence, and can reproduce by dividing when struck.
+They have a lifespan of approximately three Earth-years and are considered to be vermin by the Skrulls.